-- You have logged into your Application Server with a PuTTY secure shell and have changed directories to iControl's snmpd directory (see page 378). - [RECOMMENDED]: You are performing this procedure as a task within the context of an approved workflow (see "[Workflow]: Configuring SNMPv3 User Profiles in iControl", on page 375).
+- You have logged in to your Application Server with a PuTTY secure shell (see Logging in to an Application Server with PuTTY, on page 686). - [RECOMMENDED]: You are performing this procedure as a task within the context of an approved workflow (see [Workflow]: Channel Performance Reporting, on page 136).